 One of the most talked-about voluntary schemes of recent years has been the establishment of food banks.

-According to Independent Food Aid Network there are at least 2000 food banks in operation in the UK.
-The Trussell Trust, Britain’s largest food bank network, handed out over a million three-day supply food parcels between 2016 and 2017.
-Over the same period, the public donated over 11 thousand tonnes of food for the Trussell Trust banks via supermarkets.
+According to Independent Food Aid Network there are at leastover 2000 food banks in operation in the UK.
+The Trussell Trust, Britain’s largest food bank network, handed out 2.5 million three-day supply food parcels between 2020 and 2021.

 The private sector also plays a wide role in addressing social inequality from implementing government initiatives to addressing racial and gender discrimination in the workplace, to providing private health care, to entering into partnerships with government to build hospitals and schools.